Leo-tumo/so_long/README.md

 ### Control of play
 You can use `AWSD` to move `UP`, `DOWN`, `LEFT`, `RIGHT`.
 For restart the game press `ESC` or click on the red cross of window.
-If you touch the enemy you loose the game.
 To win the game its necessary pick up all collectible and pass for the exit.

 ### How execute the game